SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 - the number of independent initial conditions (`n_ic`),
 - and additional metadata such as spin-up length, timestep size, or a unique `id_key`.

-Together, these parameters determine both the structure of the generated data and the folder name under which it is stored.
+Together, these parameters determine both the structure of the generated data.
 For example:

 ```julia
 sim_para = SimPara(trunc=5, n_data=50, n_ic=200, id_key="_test1")
 ```

-It should be emphasized once again that only the fields mentioned above are responsible for saving and loading data.
+It should be emphasized that only the fields used in the example above are responsible for saving and loading data.
 In general, it is recommended not to rely solely on the identifiers `trunc`, `n_data`, and `n_ic`, but to always provide an additional `id_key` as well!
 See [Saving/Loading Data](#savingloading-data) for details.

 Furthermore, there are additional simulation parameters with default values, summarized as follows: